The Endomorphism Rings of Supersingular Elliptic Curves over $\mathbb{F}_p$ and the Binary Quadratic Forms: Introduction

 We also study the connections of this correspondence and isogenies between supersingular elliptic curves defined over $\mathbb{F}_p$.
 Let $E_1$ and $E_2$ be two supersingular elliptic curves defined over $\mathbb{F}_p$.
 There exists an isogeny $\phi:E_1 \to E_2$ defined over $\mathbb{F}_p$.
 As we know, the isogeny $\phi$ can be represented by an ideal in $\mathbb{Z}[\sqrt{-p}]$ or $\mathbb{Z}[(1+\sqrt{-p})/{2}]$.
-Equivalently, we can denote this ideal by an binary quadratic form $g$.
+Equivalently, we can associate to this ideal a binary quadratic form $g$.
 If the curve $E_1$ corresponds to the quadratic form $f$, then we prove that the curve $E_2$ corresponds to the form $fg^2$.
-This shows an explicit relation between isogenies of supersingular elliptic curves defined over $\mathbb{F}_p$ and endomorphism rings of them.
+This shows an explicit relation between isogenies of supersingular elliptic curves defined over $\mathbb{F}_p$ and their endomorphism rings.

-Note that this correspondence may has an application in isogeny-based cryptography.
+Note that this correspondence may have an application in isogeny-based cryptography.
 Isogeny-based cryptography is a relatively new kind of elliptic-curve cryptography, whose security relies on the problem of finding an explicit isogeny between two given isogenous elliptic curves over a finite field.
 One of the isogeny-based cryptographic protocols is CSIDH proposed by Castryck et al. \cite{MR3897883} in 2018.
 CSIDH uses the action of an ideal class group on the set of supersingular elliptic curves defined over $\mathbb{F}_p$.
-In this paper, we reduced the security of CSIDH to computing the correspondence explicitly.
+In this paper, we reduce the security of CSIDH to computing the correspondence explicitly.

 The remainder of this paper is organized as follows.
 In Section 2, we review some preliminaries on supersingular elliptic curves defined over $\mathbb{F}_p$ and binary quadratic forms.
 We prove the correspondence between supersingular elliptic curves over $\mathbb{F}_p$ and binary quadratic forms in Section 3.
 In Section 4, we prove that the composition of forms corresponds to the action of isogenies on elliptic curves.
-In Section 5, we discuss the applications of these results in CSIDH.
+In Section 5, we discuss the applications of these results to CSIDH.
 Finally, we make a conclusion in Section 6.